keeweb/kdbxweb/README.md

 - runs in browser or node.js
 - no native addons
-- fast encryption with WebCrypto, open time is comparable to native app
+- fast encryption with WebCrypto
 - total ≈150kB with dependencies
 - full support of Kdbx features
 - protected values are stored in memory XOR'ed